 - Task 4: Describing a past experience.

-2. Listening – This test consists of 22 multiple choice questions.
+2. Listening – This section consists of 20 multiple choice questions.
 While looking at pictures of the speakers on the computer, you will listen to a conversation or lecture.
 The question is then read, followed by the four answer choices.
-The suggested time for this section is 40 minutes.
+The maximum time for this section is 40 minutes.

 The speaking test in Part 1 is evaluated by at least two separate markers through BCIT’s Communication Department.
 BCIT uses AccuplacerTM for the listening test in Part 2.
 The listening test is marked by computer.